 Alpha – correlation between RTT and distance

-Alpha is measured as a way to find correlation between RTT and distance.
-The regional links to/from Karachi and Quetta showed stable alpha of 1.1 throughout the year.
-This shows that there exists strong correlation and the backbone connectivity is stable and up to the par.
-Infrastructure in these regions is apparently more optimal than other regions.
-However paths to/from Lahore, Islamabad and Peshawar regions show slightly lower values of alpha (still a good correlation exists).
+Alpha is measured as a way to find the relation between RTT and distance.
+Figure 61shows the values of alpha required to produce the measured minimum RTTs from the known distance between the hosts.
+The regional links between Karachi and Quetta showed stable alpha of ~1 throughout the year.
+This shows that the backbone links between Quetta and Karachi are are direct.
+However paths to/from Lahore, Islamabad and Peshawar regions show slightly lower values of.
 The reason might have to do with last mile problems and congested networks in these regions.Further observed that the Peshawar region to Lahore region have shown alpha >= 0.7 value where as Peshawar to/from Islamabad and Lahore to/from Islamabad, alpha is ~<0.3 on average.
 This indicates that direct links to Islamabad region experience high congestion and affect the performance of other regions as well.
 Peshawar to Lahore shows alpha of >=0.7 where as Lahore to Peshawar its <=0.5.
 This indicates asymmetric routing with more direct paths observed from Peshawar to Lahore but not the other way.
-Similarly Peshawar to Islamabad shows a weaker correlation of alpha then Islamabad to Peshawar which depicts the presence of asymmetric routing.
+Similarly Peshawar to Islamabad shows a weaker correlation of alpha than Islamabad to Peshawar which depicts the presence of asymmetric routing.